bohanl/fsdl-project/csep590c-report.md

 ## 3. Model Setup

+* The model takes the concatenated vector described above as input and outputs a single number representing the cardinality of the query.
 * Dataset is split with ```60/20/20``` for training/validation/testing.
 * The deep learning model is set up to have ```3``` hidden layers with ```256``` nodes on each layer.
 In total, it has ```136,961``` trainable parameters. ```Adam``` optimizer is used with ```ReLU``` activation. ```Mean squared logarithmic error``` is used as the loss function.
 * The model is trained for ```1000``` episodes.